Michael Torke's New Music To 'Nourish The Soul' Is Inspired By Existential Thinkers And EDM

 Oh, well, good!
 And another term for that is modulation.
 So I think it's really funny that as a person in my 20s, I wanted to write music that did not modulate, and stayed in one key.
 And now I think that modulation is the most important tool we have, haha!
 I love how one is always working to contradict oneself in the arts.

 A quick note about your web site.
 At MichaelTorke.com, I like how when you click on your Compositions tab to browse what you've written, you can sort by instrumentation, and date.
-But also something I found intriguing, that I think shows a little self-deprecating humor maybe as well, is that you can you can check out what are your top earners, the most popular works, but also what you call the laggards, the ones that found less of an audience.
+But also something I found intriguing, that I think shows a little self-deprecating humor, is that you can you can check out what are your top earners, the most popular works, but also what you call the laggards, the ones that found less of an audience.

 Well, how do composers like you get their pieces programmed nowadays?
 I mean, do you have an agent that's hustling for you or... how does it work?